Bogdan131992/Project2-MemoryCardsGame/README.md

 ![img](readme-img/userflips.png)

-- As a user, I would like to know what happens if the returned cards do match
+- As a user, I would like to know what happens if the returned images do match

 ![img](readme-img/usermatch.png)

-- As a user, I would like to know what happens if the returned cards do not match
+- As a user, I would like to know what happens if the returned images do not match

 ![img](readme-img/usermismatch.png)

-- As a user  I would like to know what happens if I manage to turn all the cards
+- As a user  I would like to know what happens if I manage to turn all the images

 ![img](readme-img/userwon.png)

-- As a user, I would like to know what happens if I fail to turn all the cards
+- As a user, I would like to know what happens if I fail to turn all the images

 ![img](readme-img/userlost.png)

 ## 3. Features:
-- Randomly shuffled cards for a unique game every time.
+- Randomly shuffled images for a unique game every time.
 - A timer to add an element of challenge and excitement.
 - A counter to keep track of the number of flips made.
 - An overlay text that appears at the start of the game to give instructions and disappears once the game begins.